wkdwilliams/LaravelAPI/README.md

     'description' => 'required|string|max:255'
 ];
 ```

+Properties not set in the rules will be ignored by the repository when updating & creating resources.

 ### Pagination
 By default, pagination is disabled.
 When extending `Lewy\DataMapper\Controller`, you may override this inside your controller class with: